 |Lancashire||New signing for 2013.
 Previous Teams: Derbyshire (2005-08), Leicestershire (2009-12)|

-Lancashire really have got themselves an all-rounder in the form of ex-Derbyshire and Leicestershire man Wayne White!
+Lancashire really have an all-rounder on their hands in the form of ex-Derbyshire and Leicestershire man Wayne White!

-White arrives at Old Trafford primarily to add weight to the county’s seam bowling stocks, although he should prove to be a dangerous customer with the bat in the Red Rose county’s lower to middle order in all forms of the game as well.
+White arrived at Emirates Old Trafford ahead of 2013 primarily to add weight to the county’s seam bowling stocks, but also to be a dangerous customer with the bat in the county’s lower to middle order in all forms of the game.

 Derby-born White was released by his home county at the end of the 2008 season before impressing on trial at Grace Road and subsequently earning a contract.

-The early stages of his career were blighted by injury, including a double stress fracture of the back to virtually wipe out 2006, but the last two summers have been by far and away the most successful of his career in the longer format, with hauls of 38 and 43 wickets in 2011 and 2012 as well as tallies of 789 and 616 runs.
+The early stages of his career were blighted by injury, including a double stress fracture of the back to virtually wipe out 2006, but 2011 and 2012 have been by far and away the most successful of his career in the longer format, with hauls of 38 and 43 wickets respectively as well as tallies of 789 and 616 runs.

-He was in the Leicestershire team who won the Friends Life t20 title in 2011, and was also part of the Foxes side who saw off the Lightning in the semi-final at Edgbaston.
+He was in the Leicestershire team who won the Twenty20 title in 2011, and was also part of the Foxes side who saw off the Lightning in the semi-final at Edgbaston.
 He was the bowler who Gareth Cross hit for six off the final ball of the match to take it into a Super Over Eliminator.